The Park is open daily, 22 March to 2 November, from 10.00am

 Children under 3

-Group rates also available; see the zoo's website for details.
+Online discounts and group rates also available; see the zoo's website for details.

 Located near Stirling, Scotland, within easy reach of Edinburgh, Glasgow, and the Loch Lomond area, Blair Drummond Safari Park is set amidst the stunning grounds of Blair Drummond House, a late-Victorian house that is now home to the Camphill Trust, a charity that cares for people with special needs.
 Opened in 1970, the Blair Drummond Safari and Adventure Park is progressively improved each year, often expanding its collection of animals.